maevadevs/Learn-SQL-Server/1-dml-dql/05-joining-tables/04-right-join.md

 - Join two or more tables on a column
 - Returns all rows from the right table and matching rows or `NULL` values from the left table
-- **It is the same as left join with the order of the tables swapped**
+- **Right-Prioirty: It is the same as left join with the order of the tables swapped**

 ## Format